SalishSeaCast/docs/particles/ariane.rst

 :kbd:`intitial_positions.txt`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :kbd:`initial_positions.txt` contains 5 columns and as many rows as there are particles in the simulation you are running.
+The :kbd:`initial_positions.txt` file is where you will specify the initial positions and initial times of the particles you are tracking.
+It contains 5 columns and as many rows as there are particles in the simulation you are running.

    .. code-block:: txt

        310  360   -1  1.000    1.0
        310  370   -2  1.000    1.0
-       310  380   -1  1.000    1.0
+       310  380   -1  2.000    1.0
        310  410   -1  1.000    1.0
        331  415   -1  1.000    1.0